oshaughnessy/sierramountainll/_pages/volunteers.md

 Sports Connect system has an "Assistant Coach" volunteer position available during registration, and they can help out in many ways.

+Every team will need 2 coaches in addition to the team manager.
+During games, a team will always need 1 registered adult in the dugout and 2 to serve as 1st and 3rd base coaches.
+If enough adults are not available, players can serve as base coaches, but they cannot oversee the dugout.

 - **deciding on batting order** before games
   (note that we adopted a continuous batting order in 2023)
 - **coordinating batting lineup** in the dugout during games
+- **base coach** for 1st and 3rd base
 - handling **field substitutions** during games
 - ensuring all players get **adequate game time**
 - [**track pitch count** and rest days]({{ site.baseurl }}/coaches/#pitch-counts)